arjentienkamp/ngx-mat-calendar/README.md

-# Angular Calendar / Timetable component
+# Angular Calendar component

-This component displays a calendar/ timetable in your Angular (Material) project.
+This component displays a calendar / timetable in your Angular (Material) project.

 ## Demo
 Live demo (link)

 GIF

 ## Features
-- Display a week calendar with your events
+- Display a day/week/month calendar with your events
-- Fire a function on event click
+- Call a function on event click
 - Navigate between weeks, jump to today
 - Focus on current time on initialization
 - Use a custom component for rendering events
 - Uses colors of your Material theme
 - Locale can be set

+## Requirements
+- Angular 11+ (tested on Angular 11) + Typescript
+- Angular Material Theme within your app (https://material.angular.io)

 ## Installation and minimal setup
 ```
 npm install ...
 ```